Precognition: Precognitive phenomena

 Precognition is sometimes treated as an example of the wider phenomenon of prescience or foreknowledge, to understand by any means what is likely to happen in the future.
 It is distinct from premonition, which is a vaguer feeling of some impending disaster.
 Related activities such as predictive prophecy and fortune telling have been practised throughout history.

 Precognitive dreams are the most widely reported occurrences of precognition.
 Usually, a dream or vision can only be identified as precognitive after the putative event has taken place.
 When such an event occurs after a dream, it is said to have "broken the dream".

 In religion

 In Judaism it is believed that dreams are mostly insignificant while others "have the potential to contain prophetic messages".
-Hinduism has a subsystem of psychology called Indian psychology with dreams believed to contain information about the future.
-There are seven classifications of dream or 'swapna', in which those which become 'manifest' are called 'bhāvita'.
+Others hold that dreams have meaning, and bad dreams require amelioration.
+According to the Book of Genesis, God granted Joseph precognition through prophetic dreams and the ability to interpret the dreams of others.

 Precognition has a role in Buddhism with dreams believed to be 'mind-created phenomena'.
 Those dreams which 'warn of impending danger or even prepare us for overwhelming good news" are considered the most important.